Little River (Moroka River, Victoria)

-The Little River is a perennial river of the Mitchell River catchment, located in the Alpine region of the Australian state of Victoria.
+The Little River is a perennial river of the Mitchell River catchment, in the Alpine region of the Australian state of Victoria.

 Location and features

 The Little River rises below Castle Hill, part of the Moroka Range within the Great Dividing Range, north of Avon Wilderness Park and flows generally northwest, before reaching its confluence with the Moroka River in remote country south of the Moroka Gorge within the Alpine National Park in the Shire of Wellington.
 The river descends 239 m over its 10 km course.